Maykeye/BakaLLM/README.branch.md

-# BakaLLM: Remember Me, Transformer?
+# BakaLLM: Thin baka

-Added RMT inspired by https://arxiv.org/pdf/2207.06881.pdf
+Adding layers that have SelfAttn only to raise the number of tokens seen by XL

 ## Training